 Step 8

 Place the udon noodles in a bowl and pour the liquid mixture (udon soup) over them.
-Loosen the udon noodles with chopsticks and then top with green onions.
+Loosen the udon noodles with chopsticks and then top with the green onions.

 To Store